dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-10-08-app-icon/2018-10-08-app-icon-en.md

 {% include_relative common/installation.md %}

-- generator-rn-toolbox: this is tools for support RN projects. if you want to know details, see official site.(official site: [generator-rn-toolbox](https://github.com/bamlab/generator-rn-toolbox){:rel="nofollow noreferrer" :target="_blank" })
+- generator-rn-toolbox: this is tools for support RN projects. if you want to know details, see official site.(official site: [generator-rn-toolbox](https://github.com/bamlab/generator-rn-toolbox){:rel="nofollow noreferrer" target="_blank" })
 - yo: this is a library for executing generator-rn-toolbox library.

 you should install ```imagemagick``` for creating app icons.